Club América: Colors

-Club founder Rafael Garza Gutiérrez chose what would be América's first uniform.
-He took some of his father's navy blue trousers and a yellow-cream shirt and it was decided amongst the other players that those would be the club's colors.
-The club's kit design would go largely unchanged, and it would not be until the 1980s that the team colors changed, with the cream color replaced with a more vibrant yellow and blue, along with the introduction of the inverted triangle design on the shirt in 1982.
+Club founder Rafael Garza chose what would be América's first uniform with his father's navy blue trousers and a yellow shirt.
+The club's kit design would go largely unchanged, and it would not be until the 1980s that the team colors changed, with the cream replaced with a more vibrant yellow and blue, along with the introduction of the inverted triangle design on the shirt in 1982.
 A third, alternate white and blue shirt was introduced towards the end of the decade, but it was not worn frequently.

 During the Apertura 2011 tournament – what was the club's 95th anniversary – a commemorative jersey was unveiled paying homage to the original uniform, as well as an altered crest.
 The uniform was used during the Súper Clásico match against Guadalajara.

 In May 2016, as part of the club's centenary, a dark red away kit was revealed honouring Italian club Torino, who functioned as the club's first opponent at the Estadio Azteca in the 1966 inaugural match.